 parties (anyone) to use the material.
 This means that such

 permissions ask the author to essentially give his work away to

-the publisher.
-Therefore, I rarely grant permissions to
+the publisher to do as it pleases.
+Therefore, I rarely grant

-reproduce my material.
-If I do, it is for a single use and
+permission to reproduce my material.
+If I do, it is for a single

 PowerPoint presentations may by used for educational purposes